jacopomaroli/mqtt_respeaker_pixel_ring/Readme.md

 The configuration system relies on [rule-engine](https://zerosteiner.github.io/rule-engine/).
 Please refer to their docs for a more complex ruleset

 # Limitations
 For now only button up/down events are supported.
-Implementing long-presses and doubleclicks should be fairly trivial and support for it might be added in the future should there be any interest for it.
+Implementing long-presses and doubleclicks should be fairly trivial and support for it might be added in the future should there be any interest in it.

 ## Donations
 If this project makes your life better in any way and you feel like showing appreciation you can buy me a coffee here